 This one is also important.
 Do they offer plans for a different time period and serving sizes?
 Although it may be a better deal to sign up for a full year, you don’t want to be on the hook for a full year if you either don’t need it that long or are on the fence about subscription boxes in general.

 Mixing it Up:

 Sure, it may be nice to have something you like and be able to stick with it, but the best food subscription boxes mix it up every once in a while.
 Providing new recipes, flavors, and products means that you won’t get bored, and also that the company is investing in staying on top of new trends.
-The best meal kit services will rotate different meals and ingredients, not only a monthly basis but weekly, introducing new recipes frequently so you won’t get tired of eating the same meals.
+The best meal kit service will rotate different meals and ingredients, not only a monthly basis but weekly, introducing new recipes frequently so you won’t get tired of eating the same meals.